The isomorphism problem for Grassmannian Schubert varieties: The isomorphism problem for Richardson varieties

-For a poset \(P\), we will write \(P^{op}\) for its opposite poset.
+For a poset \(P\), we will write \(P^{op}\) for its opposite poset, where the underlying set is the same but all orders are reversed.
 We adopt the definitions related to the connectedness of a poset in \cite{schroder2003ordered}.
 We say that two posets \(P,\ Q\) are \textit{semi-isomorphic}, denoted as \(P\sim Q\), if there is a bijection \(f\) between their sets of connected components, and for each connected component \(P_i\) of \(P\), either \(P_i\cong f(P_i)\) or \(P_i^{op}\cong f(P_i)\).

 Let \(X,\ X'\) be two Grassmannians and \(X_\theta\subseteq X,\ X'_{\theta'}\subseteq X'\) be Richardson varieties.
 We will prove: \begin{prop} If \(P(\theta)\sim P(\theta')\), then \(X_\theta\cong X'_{\theta'}\) as varieties. \end{prop}